Table of Contents

 Rhinoplasty Recovery Timeline Week by Week

-Understanding the rhinoplasty recovery journey in detail helps patients stay informed, realistic, and prepared.
+Understanding the rhinoplasty healing time in detail helps patients stay informed, realistic, and prepared.
 Here is a deep dive into each critical phase:

 The First 48 Hours: Immediate Post-Op Phase